 Having said this, Germany has a lot to offer as a potential shooting location for international productions.
 Aside from its great geographic diversity and historic/cultural sites, it also has some superb cityscapes – Berlin being very in vogue right now.
 There’s also strong support for producers from the German Federal Film Fund and the country’s network of regional film agencies.
 Not to be overlooked either is the fact that the country has an excellent air and road transport infrastructure.

-French director Claire Denis' English language debut, High Life, starring Robert Pattinson and Mia Goth, chose Cologne as its main production base for an April 2016 shoot.
+Second World War feature Resistance filmed in Germany recently and scenes for action movie Guns Akimbo were also shot locally with star Daniel Radcliffe.
+French director Claire Denis' English-language debut, High Life, starring Robert Pattinson and Mia Goth, chose Cologne as its main production base.

 Alone in Berlin starring Emma Thompson, Daniel Brühl and Brendan Gleeson was filmed in Berlin, Cologne and Görlitz in 2015.
 Director Gore Verbinksi chose Berlin as the primary location for his supernatural thriller, A Cure for Wellness, filming during the summer of 2015.

 International film productions have been in and out of Germany on a regular basis for decades.
 Recent credits include The Hunger Games: Mockingjay, Part 2 (2015), the fourth movie in Francis Lawrence’s adaptation of Suzanne Collins’ popular series of young adult novels, and The Grand Budapest Hotel by award-winning director Wes Anderson, which premiered at the Berlinale in 2014.
 Both were shot at Studio Babelsberg, on the outskirts of Berlin.